 Also, you could get some of your money back.
 Some life insurance policies offer this benefit, but it makes the premiums much higher to begin with.
 With peer to peer insurance, getting some of your money back is written into the model.
 And even if there isn’t enough money to pay for a large claim from the pool, responsible insurance companies have reinsurance to cover the claims.

 Finally, these new companies often write technology into their models.
-Instead of adding technology to a cumbersome claims process, they start with high-tech and user interface in mind.
+Instead of adding technology to a cumbersome claims process, they start with a high-tech user interface in mind.
 So with many of these companies, you can upload a picture of your claim and get a payout in less than a day.

 On the flip side, peer to peer insurance companies are pretty young.
-They can’t operate in some states yet because insurance is so heavily regulated.
+They cant operate in some states yet because insurance is so heavily regulated.
 And as with all relatively new financial products, we may not yet know all the potential caveats of this one.
 So feel free to try a peer to peer insurance company.
 Just keep your eyes wide open for potential problems as you go.